World traveler Clown Tom Bolton

 Galle, southern Sri Lanka

 This is the southern city of Galle.
 During the colonial period it was an especially important port dealing with European commerce and changed hands from the Portuguese to the Dutch and then the British.
 The major landmark is the old Galle Fort or Galu Kotuwa in the local dialect, whose walls enclose the historical old town.
 It has been inscribed as another UNESCO World Heritage Site.
 It was inundated by the tsunami but massive enough to escape major damage – as opposed to much of the town.
-The photos show a corner tower of the wall overlooking the bus terminal and some of the fort walls.
+The photos show a corner tower of the wall overlooking the bus terminal and some of the fort walls and entrance.
 Otherwise, Galle is mostly a coastal transit point and place to find some bigger shops and services that what finds at the nearby beach areas.

 Galle Fish Market

 As one would expect on such an island, fish and seafood were a major part of the diet.
 At least at this time there were still a lot of small to medium sized fishing boats rather than massive trawlers.
 The Galle Fish Market, held near the Galle Fort seemed to be a regional hotspot for this business.
 Even in the highlands there seemed to be fresh fish availably daily.

 So, those were just a few tales from my many travels over the last thirty and something years.
 I hope you've enjoyed another side of a traveling clown!
 If you want, write me an email or better yet, book my show or set a link to this website or just state me as the beneficiary of your will!